What is a Brachioplasty?

 What can you expect after the operation?

 You will have a waterproof dressing over the wound and the arm will be bandaged.
 You will also be fitted with a compression garment straight after surgery.
 You may have drains in place which will be removed in 24 – 48 hours.
 The operation is not a particularly painful one.
 Pain is usually well controlled with tablets and this means it is possible for you to go home soon after the operation or the following day.

 Depending on your specific circumstances, there are often no sutures to be removed as dissolvable sutures are placed under the skin.
-You should limit any strenuous activity during the first 2 weeks.
+You should limit any strenuous activity during the first two weeks.
 Thereafter, you can steadily increase your activity level within the limits of discomfort.

 What are the potential risks?